SciML/sciml.ai/news/index.md

-@def title = "SciML Blog"
+@def title = "SciML Scientific Machine Learning Blog"
 @def author = ""

-The Julia blog discusses issues of numerical, technical, distributed and parallel computing, as well as programming language design, and how these issues touch upon the design and implementation of the Julia programming language.
+The SciML scientific machine learning blog discusses issues of numerical, technical, distributed and parallel computing associated with the field of scientific machine learning and the recent software developments of the SciML organization.
-Also see the [Julia Computing blog](https://juliacomputing.com/blog/) for another source of information regarding ongoing Julia development.

-Blogs from the broader Julia community can be found at [Julia Bloggers](https://www.juliabloggers.com/).

 \\